-The intent of the Future Expansion area, located on the northern side of the Hamlet, is to accommodate a variety of residential, public facilities, and general industrial uses.
+The intent of the Future Expansion area, located in the northern portion of the Hamlet, is to accommodate a variety of residential, public facilities, and general industrial uses.
 This provides the community in Fort McKay with the opportunity to consider this area for further development should the need arise in the future.